tathsaraniliyanage/green-shadow/README.md

 ### Frontend Setup 📍

-Navigate to the frontend directory:
+1. Navigate to the frontend directory:
+    ```
     cd frontend
+    ```

-Run project using vscode live server Ueing
+2.Run project using vscode live server Ueing

    The frontend should now be running on http://localhost:5000.

+## Screenshots 🖼️🌾

+## 📚 License

+This project is licensed under the [MIT License](LICENSE).